TinkerStorm/discord-markdown-syntax/content/markup/code-blocks.md

 Discord Town?
 Markdown!!!
 ```
 > *Originally taken from a [blog post from Discord](<https://blog.discord.com/whats-going-down-in-discord-town-40415149018c> "What's Going Down In Discord Town").*

 > **Section Notes**
-> :one: Any markdown character sequences inside **is treated as literal text**, and will not be rendered as Markdown.
+> :one: Any markdown character sequences inside **is treated as literal text**, and will not be rendered as Markdown - regardless if escaped or not.
 > :two: Despite how it may render itself inside an intent with the WYSIWYG editor, it is perfectly valid Markdown given the behaviour.
 > :three: Content provided after an indent *with a code block inside* will be rendered at least another line below.
+> :four: Indented code blocks will be constrained as much as possible, but literal spaces can widen the box itself (much like how the headers are constructed).

 **[`ESCAPE MARKDOWN`]**